 1/2 cup green onion, sliced

-Make the roux.
-Heat the oil in a Dutch oven or other large heavy pot over a medium-low heat.
+Make the roux: Heat the oil in a Dutch oven or other large heavy pot over a medium-low heat.
 Sprinkle the flour into the oil and cook, stirring constantly with a large wooden spoon.
 Reduce heat to low and cook, stirring constantly until roux is a deep, dark brown, 35-45 minutes.
-Be very careful not to burn it.
+Be very careful not to burn.

 Increase the heat to medium.
 Add the onions, peppers, celery and garlic.
 Cook, stirring constantly, until the vegetables are soft, 7-10 minutes.

-Slowly add the liquid, stirring constantly to prevent lumps from forming.
+Slowly add the stock stirring constantly to prevent lumps from forming.
 Bring to a boil.
-Add the reserved sausage, thyme, cayenne, black pepper and bay leaves.
+Add the reserved chicken and sausage, thyme, cayenne, black pepper and bay leaves.
 Stir to blend.
 Reduce the heat and simmer, uncovered, stirring occasionally, about 30-45 minutes.